Alternative Fibroid Treatment

 - by: admin

 Despite a decades-old debate over its medical necessity, hysterectomy is still the most common non-obstetrical major surgery performed on women in the United States.
 By the time a woman reaches age 60, the chances are about 1 in 3 that she will have had her uterus removed, and possibly her ovaries as well, in order to remedy some gynecological condition, such as fibroids, uterine cancer, endometriosis, or troublesome uterine bleeding.
-The prevalence of the procedure has fallen about 20% in the last quarter century, thanks in part to the growing availability and awareness of alternatives.
+The prevalence of the procedure has fallen about 20% in the last quarter century, thanks in part to the growing availability and awareness of alternative fibroid treatment options.
 However, the rate of hysterectomy varies by geographic region, as well as by a woman’s age, level of education, and insurance coverage.
 Nonetheless, studies suggest that when appropriate, hysterectomy can substantially improve a woman’s quality of life.
 Hysterectomy removes either the entire uterus (total, or simple, hysterectomy) or the uterus above the cervix (supracervical hysterectomy).
 Either type may include a salpingo-oophorectomy, meaning that the ovaries and fallopian tubes are removed as well.
 Any hysterectomy means the end of childbearing, and the removal of the ovaries and fallopian tubes causes the onset of menopause and loss of ovarian estrogen and androgen.

 The long-term effects of ovary removal include an increased risk of osteoporosis and heart disease, hot flashes, vaginal dryness, decline in muscle mass, and decreased sexual desire.
 Some studies suggest that even when the ovaries are preserved, women who have had a hysterectomy may experience earlier menopause.